pelmered/WooCommerce-Better-Product-Thumbnail-Navigation/README.md

 Easy way.
 You are done!

-Better way(Edit your theme and do not use this plugin):
+Integrate into your theme(Edit your theme and do not use this plugin):

 In